hammamikhairi/Latom/README.md

 # Features

+- Installs Tracks Asynchronously ( can choose how many at a time in `latom/.index.txt` )
-- checks existing songs in the target directory
+- checks for existing songs in the `~/Music` directory
 - can select which songs to download from a playlist/channel.
 - can remove unwanted songs from a playlist
-- can perform youtube search if no url is specified
+- can perform youtube search ( simply enter the query instead of the url )
-- all the songs will be downloaded to /home/user/Music

 # Packages